View Districts of Workforce Shortage (DWS), Inner/Outer Metro areas, ASGC Remoteness Areas (ASGC-RA 06) and associated information.

 Rural LEAP provides financial assistance to urban GPs who undertake emergency medicine training and commit to 4 weeks of paid general practice locum placement in regional or remote Australia.

 Medical graduates can have a portion of their medical studies HECS fees reimbursed for every year of training undertaken or service provided in rural, regional or remote Australia.
+This Scheme ceased on 30 June 2015.

 The BMP Scheme provides funding to universities to offer 600 additional medical school places each year for students willing to commit to training and/or working in a district of workforce shortage.